 DreamUp gained a lot of interest from the media this year as our students continue to make an impact in their communities and beyond.

-Xploration Outer Space, an educational program on FOX, featured DreamUp and Palatine, Illinois’ Boy Scout Troop 209 who created the first-ever Boy Scout payload launched to the International Space Station.
+FOX’S Xploration Outer Space featured DreamUp and Palatine, Illinois’ Boy Scout Troop 209 who created the first-ever Boy Scout payload launched to the International Space Station.

 The Baltimore Sun had a front-page feature story on the launch of our Xtronaut ISS Crystal Growth kit on SpaceX-13, and the Orlando Sentinel quoted DreamUp CEO and Cofounder Carie Lemack, who explained how space research inspires students to be the next generation of innovators and explorers.

 SpaceRef highlighted the operations of our Xtronaut ISS Microbial Growth payload as astronauts investigated the small life living around them on the ISS, while Space.Com featured the DCS Montessori Middle School payload on Blue Origin’s New Shepard space vehicle.

 Finally, don’t miss the latest op-eds in Space.Com from Carie Lemack, DreamUp CEO and Cofounder: